 Lately, we’ve been listing to podcast trivia, which in reality is someone who’s reading out random questions, giving you a moment to think about them and answer, then revealing the answers at the end.
 It’s a ton of fun, stimulates the mind (especially good for those sleepy driving moments) and it’s educational too!

 Don’t want to bore the whole car with whatever you’re listening to?
 Bring headphones and an audio splitter to share your music, podcast, or audiobook with only those who want to hear it.
-These thing are like magic.
+These things are like magic.

 Chances are, you’ll be using your phone during the car ride, either to GPS, play music, or research things to do along your route.
 The car probably comes with a few charging ports, but it’s usually limited to 1-2 items at a time.